-Tsenka Tsanova has been a researcher in the Palaeoanthropology Department at the University of Tübingen since December 2021 until December 2022.
-From 1st of February 2023 Tsanova is employed in multidisciplinary team of the new radiocarbon lab ‘BRAVHO’ at Alma Mater University of Bologna, Italy.
+Tsenka Tsanova was a researcher in the Palaeoanthropology Department at the University of Tübingen from December 2021 until December 2022.
+From February 2023 Tsanova has been employed in the multidisciplinary team of the new radiocarbon lab BRAVHO at Alma Mater University, Bologna, Italy.
 She worked in the Department of Human Evolution at Max Planck Institute for Evolutionary Anthropology (MPI-EVA), Leipzig (Germany) from 2009 and carried out two main projects, one of which is the excavation in Bacho Kiro Cave.
 She obtained her PhD in the PACEA-UMR 5199 laboratory (University of Bordeaux 1, France), with a thesis about the earliest Upper Palaeolithic assemblages from Kozarnika, Temnata and Bacho Kiro caves in the Eastern Balkans (Bulgaria).
-She worked also on early Upper Paleolithic assemblages from Zagros Montains (Iran) and some others from Levant (Israel) which are stored in United States of America (University of Penn, University of New Haven, The Field Museum in Chicago etc.).
+She worked also on early Upper Palaeolithic assemblages from Zagros Mountains (Iran) and some others from Levant (Israel) which are stored in United States of America (University of Penn, University of New Haven, Field Museum in Chicago, etc.).
 Her research focused on the lithic assemblages from the transitional Middle to Upper Palaeolithic period, between 50–35 ka calBP.
 Since 2015, Tsanova has been co-PI of excavations in Bacho Kiro Cave (Bulgaria), in collaboration with the National Archaeological Institute with Museum, Bulgarian Academy of Sciences.

-Marc Vander Linden is a Senior Lecturer in archaeological modelling at the Institute for the Modelling of Socio-environmental transitions, Bournemouth University.
-His research interests include human-environment interactions, especially through the lens of early farming regimes, population history, archaeological modelling and the use of legacy data.
+Marc Vander Linden is a senior lecturer in archaeological modelling at the Institute for the Modelling of Socio-environmental Transitions, Bournemouth University.
+His research interests include human–environment interactions, especially through the lens of early farming regimes, population history, archaeological modelling and the use of legacy data.
 He has conducted fieldwork in both academic and development-led contexts in various countries, including Belgium, the UK, Syria, Bosnia and Herzegovina and Montenegro.

 Nikola Vukosavljević is an associate professor in the Department of Archaeology, Faculty of Humanities and Social Sciences, University of Zagreb (Croatia).
-He received his PhD. at the University of Zagreb.
-His main scientific interest is the archaeology of the Late Upper Palaeolithic and Mesolithic societies of the Mediterranean Europe, particularly the Adriatic region.
+He received his PhD at the University of Zagreb.
+His main scientific interest is the archaeology of the Late Upper Palaeolithic and Mesolithic societies of Mediterranean Europe, particularly the Adriatic region.
 He specialises in the lithic technology of prehistoric hunter-gatherers, and dietary and ornamental aspects of malacofauna.
 He has conducted field research at several prehistoric sites in Croatia, and Bosnia and Herzegovina.